boardgamers/boardgamers-mono/README.md

 pnpm dev --filter @bgs/web --filter @bgs/admin
 ```

 You can directly run the frontend against the website!
 No need to run the backend.
-To do so, just create `.env` in the webapp folder with `backend=https://boardgamers.space`.
+To do so, just create `.env` in the apps/web folder with `VITE_backend=https://www.boardgamers.space`.

 ### Backend